An invitation to Alexandrov geometry: CAT(0) spaces: Notes

-\begin{thm}{Shefel's conjecture} Any saddle surface in $\EE^3$ equipped with the length-metric is locally $\Cat{}{0}$. \end{thm}
+\begin{thm}{Shefel's conjecture} Suppose $s\:\DD \to\EE^3$ is a Lipschitz embedding of the disc $\DD$, and its image $D=s(\DD)$ is \emph{saddle}; that is, for any plane $\Pi$ each connected component of $D\setminus \Pi$ meets the boundary of $D$.
+Then $D$ equipped with the length-metric is locally $\CAT(0)$. \end{thm}

-The conjecture is open even for the surfaces described by a bi-Lipschitz embedding of a disc.
-From another result of Shefel proved in \cite{shefel-2D}, it follows that a saddle surface satisfies the isoperimetric inequality $a\le C\cdot \ell^2$ where $a$ is the area of a disc bounded by a curve of length $\ell$ and $C=\tfrac{1}{3\cdot\pi}$.
-By a recent result of Alexander Lytchak and Stefan Wenger \cite{lytchak-wenger}, Shefel's conjecture is equivalent to the isoperimetric inequality with the optimal constant $C=\tfrac{1}{4\cdot\pi}$.
+A partial answer is given in Theorem \ref{thm:shefel-graph}, which is a result of Shefel~\cite{shefel-1964}.
+He also solved an analogous question in $\EE^2$; see \cite{shefel-1965}.
+Applying Crofton-type argument to his result, one can see that a saddle disc satisfies the isoperimetric inequality $a\le C\cdot \ell^2$ where $a$ is the area of a disc bounded by a curve of length $\ell$ and $C=\tfrac{1}{3\cdot\pi}$.
+By a result of Alexander Lytchak and Stefan Wenger \cite{lytchak-wenger}, Shefel's conjecture would follow if the constant could be made optimal; that is, $C=\tfrac{1}{4\cdot\pi}$.
+Several variations and generalizations of this conjecture are discussed by the third author and Stephan Stadler \cite{petrunin-stadler}.

-From Corollary \ref{cor:shefel}, it follows that if there is a counterexample to Shefel's conjecture, then an arbitrary neighborhood of some point on the surface cannot be presented as a graph in any coordinate system.

-Also note that a counterexample could not admit an approximation by smooth saddle surfaces.
-Examples of saddle surfaces which do not admit such approximation are not known so far.

-Note that from the proof of Corollary \ref{cor:shefel}, it follows that if a two-convex set $S$ can be presented as an intersection of a nested sequence of simply connected open two-convex sets, then $S$ equipped with the length-metric is locally $\Cat{}{0}$.

-So far there is no known example of a saddle surface which cannot be presented this way.
-If such a surface $S$ existed, then it would have a point $p$ in its interior and an open set $\Omega$ such that for any $\eps>0$, we have